Sykander/Comets/readme.md

 -------------------

 All code is written by myself, Sykander Gul, and also all images will be drawn by myself.

-At the moment, all the images in the game are stock images from google which will be replaced at a later date.
+Music is credited to [SonicWave1000](https://www.youtube.com/user/Sonicwave1000).